notcomsed/reforward-rs/readme.md

 >
 > The releases of this project are automatically compiled and released using github-actions.
 Please ensure that your running environment is not lower than the glibc environment of github-actions.
 > If the local glic environment is much lower than the github-actions environment, please download the manual `make` compilation locally.

+## Notice
+Neither reforward-rs nor reforward (C version) will resolve the domain name.
+Please input the IP address in [listen] and [connect].